Cinelli: Trade mark

 The Cinelli (MILANO) head badge was originally cloisonne (fired glass on brass) and 55mm tall.
 Shortly thereafter (c.1953) it was hand-painted with enamel and 56mm tall.
 In approximately 1958 it was reduced in height to 51mm.
 In 1978, it became a decal.
 The design featured a knight's helmet, inspired by a family heirloom, with a red lily - symbol of Florence - and a green serpent, symbol of Milan.

 Company ownership

 The presidency of the company passed to Antonio Colombo, owner of Columbus tubing, in 1978.
 In 1997 Cinelli became a division of Gruppo S.R.L.
-In August 2021 Asobi Ventures bought Cinelli's parent company Gruppo S.R.L. for a non-public price.
+In August 2021 US company Asobi Ventures bought Cinelli's parent company Gruppo S.R.L. for a non-public price.